prasetyodavid/web-engineer-test/README.md

-This is a personal project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+This is a personal project for Ajaib's Web Engineer Test .

 ## Getting Started